Meet Our Facilitators

 Kari received a bachelor’s degree in public relations from Valparaiso University and her master’s degree in leadership and student affairs from the University of the Pacific.
 Kari currently serves as the Associate Director of Student Life at Ball State University, is an avid runner and is a member of Kappa Delta Sorority.

 Jameson received his master’s degree in higher education from Harvard University and his bachelor’s degree in management from Case Western Reserve University.
-He currently serves as the Director of Circle K International, the world’s largest student-run collegiate service organization, and is a member of Delta Tau Delta Fraternity.
+He serves as the Chief Programs Officer for Kiwanis International where he oversees the Kiwanis Service Leadership Programs – a portfolio of five youth, collegiate, and adults living with disabilities organizations that have more than 350,000 members in nearly 10,000 clubs across 34 nations.
+Jameson is a member of the America Society of Association Executives and Delta Tau Delta Fraternity.

 Marilyn received her bachelor’s degree in zoology from the University of Arkansas and her master’s degree in postsecondary educational leadership with an emphasis in student affairs from San Diego State University.
 Marilyn currently serves as the Coordinator of Greek Life at the University of Texas at Austin and is a member of Zeta Tau Alpha Fraternity.